Azure/azure-sdk-korean/CONTRIBUTING.md

 1. Execute the following command and `Ctrl+Click` the link generated.
 A new window will open with the Azure SDK website.

     ```bash
+    bundle install
     bundle exec jekyll serve
     ```
+Note: If you encounter a `Not Found` error while accessing the website, try adding `/azure-sdk-korean/` to the end of the URL.

 ### VS Code Codespaces